RealFlow/Swift-CheatSheet/README.md

         }
       }
       ```
+    * If you pass a property that has observers to a function as an in-out parameter, the willSet and didSet observers are always called.
+This is because of the copy-in copy-out memory model for in-out parameters: The value is always written back to the property at the end of the function.

 ### Global and Local Variables

-  * Capabilities above to observe properties are for both global and local properties
+  * Computing and Observable capabilities are for both Global and Local properties
   * Global variables are defined outside any function, method, closure or type context
   * Global constants and variables are always computed lazily, similar to Lazy Stored Properties
+  * Local constants and variables are never computed lazily

 ### Type Properties

-  * For value types (structures and enumerations), you can define stored and computed type properties,
+  * For Structures and enumerations (value types), you can define stored and computed type properties,
-  * For classes, you can define computed type properties only
+  * For Classes, you can define computed type properties only
   * Stored type properties for value types can be variables or constants.
     * Computed type properties are always declared as variable properties in the same way as computed instance properties
   * Type Property Syntax